-Non-qualified annuities mature at a contract specified age or date, most typically at age 85.
-It is at this age or date that a policyholder must choose how to begin taking income from the account.
-The choices are varied and might include immediate annuitization, a period certain payout, delaying payment, or distributing the annuity in full paying all deferred taxes in the year of distribution.
+Non-qualified annuities mature at a contract-specified age or date, most typically at age 85.
+It is at this age or date that a policyholder must choose how to begin taking income from the account—and thus start paying tax on the deferred gain.
+The choices are varied and might include immediate annuitization, a period-certain payout, delaying payment, or distributing the annuity in full, paying all deferred taxes in the year of distribution.

 Immediate single life annuities have advantages and disadvantages and should be evaluated carefully.
 One disadvantage is that, as life expectancy shortens after age 85, the probability of getting the full value of the annuity returned to you during your lifetime diminishes.
 In this case, the insurance company will probably be compensated well for this choice.

-To increase the return of monies during their lifetime, many people consider a period certain annuitization.
-In this choice the value of the contract, at a specified interest rate, is used to calculate a fixed payment for a fixed period of years.
-Period certain annuities may be an overlooked option for many policy holders.
+To increase the return of monies during their lifetime, many people consider a period-certain annuitization.
+In this choice, the value of the contract, at a specified interest rate, is used to calculate a fixed payment for a fixed period of years.
+Period-certain annuities may be an overlooked option for many policyholders.
 The hidden treasure in older annuity contracts is that the interest rate may be much higher than today’s interest rates.
-In addition, contract owners can name a beneficiary to the fixed income stream should they die prior the end of the fixed period.
+In addition, contract owners can name a beneficiary to the fixed income stream should they die prior to the end of the fixed period.

-Finally, delaying the payment may actually result in being forced to accelerate the full payment of the annuity if you outlive the term of the continued income delay of the contract.
-For instance, if you delay the payment for 10 years at age 85, and you live to age 95, you may then be forced to take the total annuity value in one lump sum incurring a potentially large tax consequence.
+Upon the maturity of the annuity contract, you may be able to delay making a final decision on payout.
+Keep in mind delaying the payment may force full payment of the annuity if you outlive the term of the continued income delay of the contract.
+For instance, if you delay the payment for 10 years at age 85, and you live to age 95, you may then be forced to take the total annuity value in one lump sum, incurring a potentially large tax consequence.

-The maturity of the annuity at age 85 may actually be a gift to annuity owners to further contemplate their exit strategy of this tax deferred investment.
+The maturity of the annuity may be a gift to annuity owners to further contemplate their exit strategy of this tax-deferred investment.